Portfolio Construction

 JNSG

-Jan Gunderson is a senior investment director on portfolio solutions and services with 25 years of industry experience as-of 12/31/23.
+Jan Gundersen is a senior investment director on portfolio solutions and services with 25 years of industry experience (as of 12/31/23).
 He holds a bachelor’s degree in geology from Colgate University and a masters degree in oceanography from Texas A&M University.

 Model portfolios are only available through registered investment advisers.
 This content is intended for registered investment advisers and their clients.